 Note #1: Agricultural E&S plans, including NRCS developed conservation plans, must be available for review at the farm by PA Department of Environmental Protection (DEP) or other designated staff if requested.

-Note #3: A farmer can earn a tax credit by completing a REAP application if you hire someone to write your plan (see below).
-Also, there is a possibility that a statewide program may become available for farmers to hire a consultant to write a plan.
+Note #3: A farmer can earn a tax credit by completing a REAP application if you hire someone to write your agricultural erosion & sedimentation (Ag.
+E&S) or conservation plan.
+Also, there is a statewide cost share program available for farmers to hire a consultant to write a plan.
+Details can be found in our Agricultural Conservation Assistance web page under the "Financial Assistance" section.